braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 >
 > ③ ensures that the toolbar pushbuttons are updated whenever the `ST_AXIS` property is updated.
 >
-> ③ ensures that the toolbar pushbuttons are updated whenever the `BRAIN` property is updated.
+> ④ ensures that the toolbar pushbuttons are updated whenever the `BRAIN` property is updated.
 >

 > **Code 8.** **BrainSurfacePF element tests with toolbar pushbuttons.**
-> 		The `tests` section of the generator code for "_BrainSurfacePF.gen.m" with the additions needed to have the tool- bar pushbuttons for the brain surface.
+> 		The `tests` section of the generator code in "_BrainSurfacePF.gen.m" with the additions needed to have the tool- bar pushbuttons for the brain surface.
 > 		This code modifies Code 5.
 > ````matlab
 > %% ¡tests!
 >
 > %%% ¡excluded_props!
 > [BrainSurfacePF.PARENT BrainSurfacePF.H BrainSurfacePF.ST_POSITION BrainSurfacePF.ST_AXIS BrainSurfacePF.ST_SURFACE BrainSurfacePF.ST_AMBIENT BrainSurfacePF.LISTENER_ST_AXIS]  ①
-> ...
+>
+> . . . . .
 > ````
 >
 > ① excludes from testing also `LISTENER_ST_AXIS`.